These cheesy, beef and bean stuffed peppers are going to be a hit for dinner or at your next party!

 - 1 cup diced peppers (from the smaller half of the cut pepper)

 - 1 1/2 teaspoons kosher salt

 - 1 1/2 teaspoons dried oregano

 - 1 (15.5 ounce) can black beans, rinsed and drained

-Add beef to the skillet, cooking until browned though.
-Drain any grease from the skillet.
+- Add beef to the skillet, cooking until browned though.
+Drain any drippings from the skillet.

-Add the garlic, Worcestershire sauce, salt, pepper, oregano, beans and 1 cup of the tomato sauce to the skillet, stirring to combine.
+- Next add the garlic, Worcestershire sauce, salt, pepper, cumin, oregano, beans and 1 cup of the tomato sauce to the skillet, stirring to combine.
 Turn the heat off and set the filling aside to cool slightly.

-Pour the remaining tomato sauce into the bottom of a 9" x 13" baking dish, then place in the peppers.
+- Pour the remaining tomato sauce into the bottom of a 9″ x 13″ baking dish, then place in the peppers cut side up.

-Fill each pepper with the beef filling, dividing between all the peppers and bake, covered with foil, for 25 minutes.
+- Fill each pepper with the beef filling, dividing between all the peppers and bake, covered with foil, for 25 minutes.

-Remove the peppers from the oven and top with the cheddar cheese.
-Place the peppers back in the oven for 5 minutes until the cheese is melted and the peppers are tender.
+- Remove the peppers from the oven and top with the cheddar cheese.
+Place the peppers back in the oven uncovered for 5 minutes until the cheese is melted and the peppers are tender.